 What If My Insurance Doesn’t Cover Bariatric Surgery?

-If your insurance policy does not cover bariatric surgery, you may wish to explore cash or self-pay pricing.
+If your insurance policy does not cover bariatric surgery, consider exploring cash or self-pay pricing.
 VIPSurg is proud to have one of the lowest, all-inclusive cash pay packages in the Las Vegas region for those considering bariatric surgery.
-VIPSurg offers an excellent, cash pay rate starting at $9,750 for patients interested in the gastric sleeve, including all pre-op consultations and visits, pre-op EKG, gastric sleeve surgery, facility fees, and 6 months of post-op, your cost may be comparable to the deductible of your insurance policy.
-You can get more details about our gastric sleeve cash pay rate here.
+VIPSurg offers an excellent cash pay rate starting at $9,750 for patients interested in the gastric sleeve procedure, which includes all pre-operative consultations and visits, pre-operative EKG, gastric sleeve surgery, facility fees, and 6 months of post-operative care.
+Your cost may be comparable to the deductible of your insurance policy.